- July 28, 1924

 - Not Active

-In its early days Formula 1 had many hero drivers who were real role models, and Luigi Musso, born in Rome on 28th of July 1924, surely was one of them.
+In its early days, Formula 1 had many hero drivers who were real role models, and Italian Luigi Musso surely was one of them.

 However, talented driver slightly started to improve and soon he was in the centre of attention.
 Many factory teams became interested in his services and one of them was Maserati.
 He signed with the Modena-based manufacturer and quickly proved that he was able to win the races with a proper car.
 He won numerous national events and became the rising star of the Italian motorsports.